figure-io/polymer-timeseries/README.md

 <a name="evt-change"></a>
 #### 'change'

-The element emits a `change` event whenever an attribute changes.
+The element emits a `change` event whenever a property changes.

 ``` javascript
 el.addEventListener( 'change', function onChange( evt ) {